 Now I hope it’s forever

-The subject or character reference is ambiguous (as was also seen in the last verse in If There is Something): it can be taken as a direct reference to Rick and Ilsa in the film, their circumstances of parting and never seeing one another again.
-Sad, to be sure, but so is the idea that Ferry is singing his dedication to Bogart (looking at you/celebrate years); mourning his death (wipe away tears); mourning his Cinema Paradisio Bogart-watching youth (Long time since we’re together); and encoding his own death in the song towards the time when only the art will remain (Now I hope it’s forever).
+The references here come with a wink and some tears: on the one hand there is direct reference to star-crossed lovers Rick and Llsa in the film, their parting and never seeing one another again.
+Sad, to be sure, but so is the idea that Ferry is singing his dedication to Bogart (looking at you/celebrate years); while simultaneously mourning Bogart’s passing (wipe away tears) and his own Cinema Paradisio Bogart-watching youth (Long time since we’re together).
+Now that Ferry has immortalized the star in his own cinema music, they may co-exist, somewhere, together, forever.

 Heady stuff indeed, and Ferry seems aware of the conundrum of trying to articulate this uncomfortable idea and recognizes that in a film where music is a key narrative driver – ‘As Time Goes By’ tells the story, holds the memory, divides and unites the protagonists – Ferry admits that notes could not spell out the score: neither words or music by themselves will express the meaning, but all songs can be seen as a declaration of love between composer and reader, for art is life-affirming (it lingers ever) and Ferry’s hero in 2HB is hard to forget, until, that is until his own death (at least not yet).

 As Time Goes By is an incredible song, much loved and covered.
 Melodies like this are indeed forever.
 The song was written and published by Herman Hupfeld in 1931 for the Broadway musical Everybody’s Welcome.
 Bryan Ferry recorded ‘As Time Goes By’ (of course he did) for his solo album of the same name.
 Fantastic stuff.